SequentMicrosystems/WeatherDisplay/README.md

 | DI_INT_SNS_ERROR | 0x01 | 10005 | Internal pressure sensor error flag |
 | DI_ACC_ERROR | 0x01 | 10006 | Acceleration sensor error flag |

-*Notes: The calibration can be done and monitored only from CLI, so the variables calibration related are not implemented*

 ### Input registers